rbe549/rbe549.github.io/project3spring2024.md

 The data given to you contains the following:
 - Assets (Blender models in the ``Assets`` folder) for various things like Cars: Sedan, SUV, Pickup truck, Bicycle, motorcycle, Truck, Traffic signal, Stop Sign, Traffic Cone, Traffic Pole, Speed Sign and Pedestrian.
 We also include texture images for stop sign and a blank speed sign (add your own speed as text here).
 - Videos (Undistorted and Raw in the ``Sequences`` folder) for 13 sequences under various conditions with what scenarios are encountered in the respective markdown files in each folder.
+For each sequence, the content of the video are listed in a contents.md file.
 - Calibration Videos (in the ``Calib`` folder) used to calibrate the cameras.